Tipos de arroz: el ingrediente que decide el éxito de tu paella

 Amylopectin : provides creaminess and adhesion.

 ● Rich in amylose (25-30%): dry and firm when cooked.
-They harden when cooled.
+They harden upon cooling.

 ● Low in amylose (10-19%): sticky texture.
-Tendency to become pasty.
+Tendency to clump.

 Guys of rice used in traditional cooking